particle-iot/spark-sdk-android/README.md

 ## Communication

-- If you **need help**, use [Our community website](http://community.particle.io), use the `Mobile` category for dicussion/troubleshooting Android apps using the Particle Android Cloud SDK.
+- If you **need help**, head to [our community website](http://community.particle.io), under the `Mobile` category for dicussion/troubleshooting around Android apps using the Particle Android Cloud SDK.
 - If you are certain you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue, label it as `bug`.
 - If you **have a feature request**, open an issue with an `enhancement` label on it
 - If you **want to contribute**, submit a pull request, be sure to check out spark.github.io for our contribution guidelines, and please sign the [CLA](https://docs.google.com/a/particle.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).